Grow your own veggies from seeds

 - Water the cultivated soil and allow it to sit for a couple of days, allowing the compost to break down before planting.

 How you sow your seeds depends largely on the vegetable type and the size of its seed:

-- Medium seeds like Swiss Chard grow nicely in furrows.
-Dig your furrows, making each furrow twice as deep as the diameter of the seed.
+- Medium seeds like Swiss chard grow nicely in furrows.
+Dig your furrows, making each twice as deep as the diameter of the seed.
 Then carefully spread the seeds in the furrows, covering them with soil and watering them well.